dolanor-galaxy/network/README.md

 This is where [Token Economics](https://en.wikipedia.org/wiki/Token_economy) plays a role.
 Those contributing resources to the scale of the network and/or services on the network should be rewarded accordingly.
-Our goal is to build a native tokenized transaction system into the network to provide this reware system and exchange of token for service mechanism.
+Our goal is to build a native tokenized transaction system into the network to provide this resource usage model via exchange of tokens for services.

 ## Glossary of Terms